-Ken Paxton, Texas AG: ‘Optimistic’ that salon owner Shelley Luther will be released from jail
+Texas Gov. Abbott drops jail time for violating stay-at-home orders after furor over salon owner

+“Throwing Texans in jail whose biz’s shut down through no fault of their own is wrong,” Mr. Abbott tweeted.
+“I am eliminating jail for violating an order, retroactive to April 2, superseding local orders.”

+He added, “Criminals shouldn’t be released to prevent COVID-19 just to put business owners in their place.”

-Texas Attorney General Ken Paxton on Thursday said he’s “optimistic” that Shelley Luther will be released from jail after Ms. Luther defied an order and opened her salon business amid the coronavirus pandemic.
+Texas Attorney General Ken Paxton on Thursday said he’s “optimistic” that Ms. Luther will be released from jail after she defied an order and opened her salon business amid the coronavirus pandemic.

 “I’m optimistic — I actually think she is going to be out of jail,” Mr. Paxton said on Fox News.
 “I think people are seeing how ludicrous and insane this is.
 I really believe that the pressure is going to mount on this judge to release her.”